 </properties>

-You will also need to change your pom.xml file to include the following snapshot repository:
+Double check your pom.xml file to include the OSGeo snapshot repository:

 <repositories>